KhanhTheChau/DjangoWebFace/README.md

 <ol>
      <li>User can search and view profile of other users.</li>
      <li>They can share their uploaded files with any of those users.</li>
-     <li>Users can see the shared files by other users also in uploaded files.</li>
+     <li>Users can also view files shared by other users in uploaded files.</li>
 </ol>

 <h4>Part 3:</h4>